The First-Year Checklist outlines to-do items related to topics here, such as:

 Title IX

 Title IX is a federal gender-equity law prohibiting sex- and gender-based discrimination in education programs and activities.
-Sexual assault, sexual harassment, relationship violence, and stalking are among the forms of discrimination UW policy prohibits.
-If you experience one of these forms of violence or harassment, you have the right to request supportive measures and access resources, whether or not you make a formal complaint.
-You also have the right to make a formal complaint to the UW or a report to the police.
+Sexual assault, sexual harassment, relationship violence and stalking are among the forms of discrimination UW policy prohibits.
+If you experience one of these forms of violence or harassment, you have the right to request supportive measures and access available resources, regardless of whether you wish to request a university investigation or alternative resolution process.
+You also have the right to report the incident to the University or the police.

 Submitting an online Title IX report will connect you with a case manager who will explain supportive measures and resolution options, and provide referrals to additional resources.
 If you are seeking confidential support, or are not yet sure if you want the University to know about your experience, a Confidential Advocate is a good place to start.